ShivamSrng/ShivamSrng/README.md

 - 👋 Hi, I’m @ShivamSrng
-- 👀 I’m interested in IoT-AR which is an acronym for Internet of Things coupled with Augmented Reality and also open to contribute to Open-Source Projects relating to it.
+- 👀 I’m interested in IoT-AR which is an acronym for Internet of Things coupled with Augmented Reality, Machine Leearning and Data Science.
-- 🌱 I’m currently learning Unity, Python, OpenCV, and many other Unity Assests.
+- 🌱 Proficient in programming languages: Python, C, C++, Java, Embedded C, HTML, CSS, JavaScript, jQuery, NodeJs, PHP.
+-     Frameworks: Python-Flask, Python-Django, NLTK, PyTorch.
+-     Databases: MySQL, Firebase.
-- 📫 You can reach me by -> sarangshivam99@gmail.com
+- 📫 You can reach me by -> sarangshivam16@gmail.com
 - LinkedIn: https://www.linkedin.com/in/shivamsarang
 <!---
 ShivamSrng/ShivamSrng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.